-House Bill 5684 would amend the act entitled "Of Marriage and the Solemnization Thereof", part of the Revised Statutes of 1846 (MCL 551.7 and 551.16) to delete the current "minister of the gospel" descriptions and instead would allow marriages to be solemnized by a clergy member of any religious denomination or by any other person who is authorized by a religious denomination or an Indian nation or tribe in accordance with their prescriptions to solemnize marriages.
+House Bill 5684 would amend the act entitled "Of Marriage and the Solemnization Thereof", part of the Revised Statutes of 1846 (MCL 551.7 and 551.16) to delete the current provisions that are limited to "ministers of the gospel."
+The bill would, instead, specifically allow marriages to be solemnized by a minister of the gospel, rabbi, priest, imam, or other member of the clergy of a religious denomination or an Indian nation or tribe.
 However, this authorization to perform marriages would apply only to those individuals who were in good standing with the religious denomination or Indian nation or tribe.